wp-plugins/widget-wrangler/README.txt

 1. Add a new sidebar under the Widget Wrangler Sidebars menu item
 1. Begin adding widgets under the Widget Wrangler Add New menu
 1. Set default widgets on the Widget Wrangler Set Defaults page
-1. Add the function 'ww_dynamic_sidebar('sidebar_slug');' to your page templates.
+1. (Sidebar Display Option A) Add the function 'ww_dynamic_sidebar('sidebar_slug');' to your page templates.
 Normally, you will want to replace the existing 'dynamic_sidebar()' function with this one.
+1. (Sidebar Display Option B) If you don't want to edit your template files, you can add a Widget Wrangler Sidebar to your existing sidebars by using the WW Sidebar widget in the Wordpress Widget area.

 == Frequently Asked Questions ==